Best Online Business Tools & Resources

 Keep Your Website Secure and Speedy

-WPEngine: If you're getting a lot of traffic, then I recommend and personally use WP Engine.
+WPEngine: I recommend and personally use WP Engine as our company's web host.
 It's a great WordPress specific host, where a lot of the technical stuff is managed for you.
+They really do a lot to keep your site secure and keep hackers out.
+They do automatic daily back-ups, and their hosting loads very quickly.
 No need to be a tech wizard, and they have incredible support staff, too!

 Software & Tools To Keep Your Business Organized

 Asana: Oh, if I could write a song about one tool that has made my days more productive and fun to collaborate with my team, it would be all about Asana!
 You can read my full Asana review and watch a preview of how it works, but the best thing is for you to try it because it's totally free.

 Confluence: Confluence is a wiki for your company.
 We use it to house company operations procedures, meeting agendas and notes, planning documents and more.
 While Asana is for project management, Confluence is for ongoing knowledge management and overall company communications.